jatinpatwa401/FastFoodBrandAppealAnalyzer/backend/README.md

 spark-submit cleanJsonTweets.py
 ```

-Navigate to the data directory in your terminal.
+Navigate to the data directory in your terminal:
 ```
 cd FastFoodBrandAppeal/backend/data/
 ```